TheOdinProject/curriculum/javascript/computer_science/project_linked_lists.md

 Luckily in **Javascript**, arrays aren't limited to a certain size, and both insertion and deletion can be done trivially at any index using the appropriate built in array method, so you don't have to think about overcoming those limitations.

 So if array size, array insertion and array deletion are not limitations in Javascript, are linked lists really necessary?
-The short answer to that is _no_; however, it's the simplest of the dynamic data structures and it will give you a solid foundation, so you can understand more complex data structures like graphs and binary trees with more ease.
+The short answer to that is _no_; however, it's the s123implest of the dynamic data structures and it will give you a solid foundation, so you can understand more complex data structures like graphs and binary trees with more ease.